Home

 In some cases, this process alone can take days or weeks, so planning out the conversion ahead of time can go a long way.

-To that end, your taxes may be impacted by the effective date of the conversion, since the LLC and C-corp would have two different employee ID numbers.
+Additionally, your taxes may be impacted by the effective date of the conversion, since the LLC and C-corp would have two different employee ID numbers.
 For instance, if your LLC converts to a corporation on July 1, you must file two income tax returns — one for the LLC covering the pre-conversion part of the year and a corporate tax return covering the rest of the year.

-“That's sort of a sweet spot,” McManus said.
-“If you can do that conversion at the end of a year, you're simplifying some things from an income tax perspective because you can just cut off that old LLC return at the end of the year, consider that final, and then file as a corporation going forward.”
+You can avoid this hassle of filing two separate tax returns by planning for the conversion ahead of time and scheduling it to take place on December 31 at the end of a tax year.If you can do that conversion at the end of a year, you're simplifying some things from an income tax perspective because you can just cut off that old LLC return at the end of the year and then file as a corporation going forward.

 Talk to an Expert